KadirDokur/HackerRank-LinuxShell/README.md

 "https://www.hackerrank.com/domains/shell"

 I wanted to put my bash scripting skills to a test while I continue learning.
-In this regard, this repository will contain MY Personal scripts.
+In this regard, this repository will contain #MY #PERSONAL scripts.
 Some solutions do not pass the case checks even though they work as they are requested.
 In this case, I will still provide my answer along with the accepted codes using comment lines.